jonhermansen/resume/resume.typ

   title-link: "https://mediatemple.net/company/about",
 )
 #resume-item[
-  - Created automated tests to validate internal and customer portals using Perl.
-  - Implemented configuration management and developed libraries to support it using Puppet and Ruby.
+  - Automated testing of customer and internal portals using Perl and WWW::Selenium.
+  - Implemented Puppet-based configuration management across thousands of Linux servers at web hosting scale.
-  - Developed CI systems for automated testing and deployment.
+  - Developed CI infrastructure for automated testing and deployment.
-  - Managed Linux server infrastructure at web hosting scale.
 ]

 = Open Source Contributions